-Exoplanet science is one of the fastest growing fields in astronomy, with more than 3500 confirmed planets outside our solar system known to date.
+Exoplanet science is one of the fastest growing fields in astronomy, with thousands of confirmed planets outside our solar system known to date.
 This wealth of discoveries has uncovered several important questions: How did gas-giant planets in close-in orbits (hot Jupiters) form?
 What are the origin and compositions sub-Neptune sized planets, for which we have no equivalent in the solar system?
 What are the occurrence rates of exoplanets as a function of their size, mass, orbital architecture, as well as their host star spectral type and evolutionary state?
 Do habitable planets exist outside our solar system?

-Precise Radii of Exoplanets
+Precise Properties of Exoplanets

 Measuring precise radii of exoplanets is crucial to understand their composition.
 Using asteroseismology to characterize host stars (and hence their planets) is particularly elegant since stellar oscillations manifest themselves in brightness variations, and hence can be measured using the same data that are used to detect transiting exoplanets.
 The image on the right shows a light curve with a single transit of Kepler-36c.
 The red solid line is the transit model, and the inset shows the oscillations of the host star.
 The transit depth yields the size of the planet relative to the star, and the oscillation periods can be used to independently measure the size of the star.
 Combining these two measurements allows us to precisely measure the radius of the transiting planet.